UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 I think most people truly want to have life-fulfilling experiences, not only at home, but also when they travel and they are seeking travel experiences that closely align to their own personal values.

-I believe this is [the future of traveling](/2017/04/28/the-future-of-traveling.html) and something that I truly want to touch upon by starting Learn With Locals - so that we can allow people to reach for for personal fulfillment and enriched lives, through experiences, connections and learning.
+I believe this is [the future of traveling](/2017/04/28/the-future-of-traveling.html) and something that I truly want to touch upon by starting Learn With Locals - so that we can allow people to reach for personal fulfillment and enriched lives, through experiences, connections and learning.

 ##### &nbsp;